IHPC-G6/Ant-Colony-Optimization/Parallel/00/README.md

 This is the unoptimized sequential version used in the first part of the prject.

-The source files are the same that were used in the first part of the project.

-The only difference is the main00.cpp file which is a copy of the original main.cpp file but with fixed parameters.

 To compile the program, got o the root folder of the project and run:

 ```bash